 - The amplitude of an FM wave remains constant over time.
 This allows the encoders and decoders the freedom to remove the noise from the received signal.
 This is done with the assistance of a filter that removes signal of wavelength greater than that of the transmitted signal thereby removing the noise.
 FM systems are noise immune systems.
 Since the AM signal transferred information using the amplitude, the envelope of the waveform cannot be altered.

-- In AM systems, the power consumption for signal transmission is higher when compared to FM systems.
+- In AM systems, the power consumption for signal transmission is higher than compared to FM systems.
 In AM systems, the power depends on the modulation index also called ‘MA’.
-When MA reaches unity, the power consumption is a 100%.
+When MA reaches unity, the power consumption is 100%.
 In FM systems, the power of the transmitted signal is proportional to the amplitude of the unmodulated carrier signal and it is constant.
-Therefore FM is usually more power efficient than AM systems.
+Therefore, FM is usually more power-efficient than AM systems.

-- FM systems work using line of sight propagation whereas AM systems use sky wave propagation.
-Consequently the receiving area of an FM system is much smaller than that of an AM system.
+- FM systems work using a line of sight propagation whereas AM systems use skywave propagation.
+Consequently, the receiving area of an FM system is much smaller than that of an AM system.
 The antennae for FM systems need to be close by whereas AM systems can communicate with other systems throughout the world by reflecting signals off the ionosphere.

-- In a FM system, there are an infinite number of side bands resulting in a theoretical bandwidth of an FM signal being infinite.
+- In an FM system, there is an infinite number of sidebands resulting in a theoretical bandwidth of an FM signal being infinite.
 This bandwidth is limited by Carson’s rule but it is still much larger than that of an AM system.
 In an AM system, the bandwidth is only twice the modulation frequency.
 This is another reason why FM systems are costlier than AM systems.